Who Is Actor — Git Repository Collaboration-Pattern Analysis Skill

 💬 "Analyze the repository at /path/to/my-project"

-💬 "What does each developer's work pattern look like on branch main?"
+💬 "What does the commit-time distribution look like on branch main in /path/to/my-project?"

 💬 "Is there a bus-factor risk in /path/to/my-project?"